 Among the most famous pictures, is that from 22 June, 1982, when Princess Diana emerged in those now famous doors the day after giving birth to Prince William, who was wrapped in a white blanket and held by his dad, Prince Charles.
 Two years later, on 15 September, Prince Harry was born in the very same maternity ward, marked by that same perfect shot, some fantastic hair from Princess Diana, and a red suit later echoed by Kate Middleton.

 In recent years, the Duchess of Cambridge stood on those steps to mark the arrival of Prince George, Princess Charlotte and Prince Louis – the baby always wrapped in a white blanket, crowds applauding, with the car awaiting for them to get inside.

-Despite the royals now giving birth in the age of social media – the announcement that Charlotte was born was first made on Twitter – Fitzwilliams says the charming tradition of posting news of the royal birth on an easel in the forecourt of Buckingham Palace has been continued.
+Despite the royals now giving birth in the age of social media – the announcement of Charlotte’s birth was first made on Twitter – Fitzwilliams says the charming tradition of posting news of the royal birth on an easel in the forecourt of Buckingham Palace has been continued.

-Will Meghan Markle follow the trend?
-Staff at the Lindo Wing have been advised not to book leave in the spring, the Telegraph has reported – sparking rumours that she does plan to have her baby there. “[They] have been asked not to take holiday in April,” a source told the publication.
+But it was early rumoured that Meghan Markle would not follow the trend?
+Staff at the Lindo Wing were advised not to book leave in the spring, as reported by the Telegraph sparking rumours she did plan to have her baby there. “[They] have been asked not to take holiday in April,” a source told the publication.
 “Everyone thinks it’s got something to do with the royal baby, but no one is confirming anything.”